The Kry

-The Kry is a Christian rock and worship band from Quebec City, Canada.
+The Kry is a Christian rock and worship band from Quebec City, Quebec, Canada.
 The band consists of Jean-Luc La Joie (vocals, bass and acoustic guitars), Yves La Joie (drums, percussion, and backing vocals), Nic Rodriguez (bass guitar), and Steve Marcia (electric guitar).

-In addition to their invitational songs, ballads, rock music, and thought-provoking lyrics, they are also known for Cassie's Song.
+In addition to their invitational songs, ballads, rock music, and thought-provoking lyrics, they are also known for "Cassie's Song".
 This song was inspired by the Columbine shootings and it looks to God for healing and an explanation, while encouraging believers to be steadfast at any cost.

-In 1995 their album You reached number 27 on Billboard's Top Christian Albums chart.
+In 1995, their album You reached number 27 on Billboard's Top Christian Albums chart.
 That same year Unplugged hit 40, while in 1996 What About Now peaked at 30th position.
 The Kry has been featured at events such as Spirit West Coast and the Harvest Crusades.
 They also frequently play free concerts and lead worship on Wednesday nights at Maranatha Chapel in San Diego.